The objects of the Eagleby Giants JRLFC are:

 - Remember, children are involved in sport for their enjoyment, not yours.

 - Remember that children learn best from example.
-Applaud good players from both
+Applaud good players from both teams.

 - If you disagree with an official, raise the issue through the appropriate channels rather than question the official's judgment and integrity in public.